iamraviteja/turbo-barnacle/transition.md

     * **Organization:** Files are logically partitioned by **source system**, **schema**, **table name**, and **ingestion date** (e.g., `adls://raw/oracle_dw1/schemaA/tableX/2025/11/01/`).

 **Key Outcome:** The raw data is now safely available and continuously updated in ADLS Gen2, establishing a measured latency baseline and making your future Databricks work independent of the Oracle DW's compute resources.

+## Notes
+Action	Description	Key Tools
+1. Establish Connectivity	Set up Azure Data Factory (ADF) or Synapse Pipelines with the necessary Self-Hosted Integration Runtime (since your Oracle databases are in Azure VMs but may still need secure, optimized connectivity).
+ADF/Synapse, Self-Hosted IR
+2. Full Historical Load	Extract all historical data from the Oracle DWs and your interconnected Oracle databases.
+Load it into ADLS Gen2 as raw files (e.g., CSV, Parquet, JSON).
+ADF Copy Activity, Oracle Export Tools (expdp)
+3. Incremental/CDC Pipelines	Replace the functionality of your Oracle DB Links with modern data pipelines.
+Implement Change Data Capture (CDC) or simple incremental queries to capture ongoing changes from the source Oracle databases and land them into ADLS Gen2.
+ADF, Oracle GoldenGate (or similar CDC solution)
+4. Schema Preservation	Store the data in a format (like Parquet or Delta) that preserves the original Oracle schema and data types.
+This allows the Oracle DW to be retired without losing the source truth.
+ADLS Gen2